 - Spanish / Español

 9608EN - A power of attorney document lets you choose a trusted friend or relative to help you with your finances and/or health care decisions.
 Forms for you to fill out are provided.

-- Video Download Entire Packet with Instructions and Forms Frequently Asked Questions and Answers Fill Out Forms Related Resources
+- Video Download Packet with Q & A and Forms Questions and Answers Fill Out Forms Related Resources

 What is a power of attorney document?

 A power of attorney document lets you choose a trusted friend or relative to help you with your finances and/or health care decisions.
-After you sign it, the person you choose will take the power of attorney document to your medical providers, bank, school, and other places to make decisions and sign contracts just as if he or she were you.
+After you sign it in front of a notary, the person you choose will take the power of attorney document to your medical providers, bank, school, and other places to make decisions and sign contracts just as if he or she were you.

 Who is my "agent"?